bettyriver/Blobby3D/examples/485885/README.md

 DNEST4 options file.

 data.txt:
-Continuum subtracted data cube around the H\alpha and surround [NII] lines.
-Data is in row-major order.
+Continuum subtracted data cube around the Halpha and surrounding [NII] lines at 6583.1 A and 6548.1 A. Data is in row-major order.

 var.txt:
 Variance cube in row-major order.